-- 90% of sports eye injuries could be prevented with eye protection!
+- 90% of sports-related eye injuries can be prevented with eye protection.

 Most sports-related eye injuries can be prevented through the use of protective eyewear such as sports goggles, wrap-around polycarbonate lenses, or side shields— you may have seen basketball players wearing these types of frames.

 Protective eyewear can be purchased with prescription lenses so children can see clearly while playing their favorite sport— without the risk of getting injured.